SUNWOOKLEE04/SUNWOOKLEE04/README.md

 **Why it matters for a Product Strategist**

-As a non-engineering product strategist, I'm taking this to understand the real technical constraints and possibilities of AI products, so I can communicate more precisely with engineering teams.
+As a product strategist, I'm taking this to understand the real technical constraints and possibilities of AI products, so I can communicate more precisely with engineering teams.

 </td>
 </tr>